 This section is non-normative.

 Security is a cross-cutting concern and should be considered in all aspects of system design.
-In the WoT architecture, security is supported by certain explicit features, such as support for public security metadata in TDs and by separation of concerns in the design of the WoT Scripting API.
+In the WoT architecture, security is supported by certain explicit features, such as support for Public Security Metadata in TDs and by separation of concerns in the design of the WoT Scripting API.
 The specification for each building block also includes a discussion of particular security and privacy considerations of that building block.
-Another non-normative specification, the WoT Security and Privacy Considerations [wot-security], provides additional cross-cutting security and privacy guidance.
+Another non-normative specification, the WoT Security and Privacy Guidelines [WOT-SECURITY], provides additional cross-cutting security and privacy guidance.

 This section is non-normative.